Jenny Booth – 26th September, 2017

 to read "Whatever Next" because somebody had seen my complements to

-greater rewards!
+rewards!
 Sad to know Billy has gone!
-Billy's books were magic and had
+Billy's books were magic and had me - in

-me - in my mind - walking down Butler Street to my uncle Walters
+my mind - walking down Butler Street to my uncle Walters grocers shops in

 Good luck and God bless you and yours.